menu icon

 • Split the yarn into 2 balls (you really don't need much, just a couple arm spans of yarn) and double the yarn up so you will be working with 2 yarns not 1.
 Join the double stranded yellow yarn to one corner of the mouth and make a series of crochet chains.
 I made 150 chains, but you may need more or less depending on the length you are going for.
 Then join to the opposite side of the bag.
 Fasten off and weave in any yarn ends.

-• I hope you enjoyed my whale shark crochet pattern!
+• Now the crochet shark bag should be done.
+I hope you enjoyed my unique and cool crochet bag pattern!

 Tried this pattern?Mention @thecaffeinatedsnail or tag #thecaffeinatedsnail!